Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our thorough analysis of the BarMax bar review course

-When BarMax introduced their mobile-based bar review course a few years ago, they aimed to change the game with a flexible, affordable and highly efficient means of prepping for the bar.
-Offering real NCBE-licensed bar questions and a mobile-first approach for roughly half the cost of what the bar review heavyweights charge, BarMax set its sights on the modern, busy law student.
-But does a cool digital platform and flexible self-study curriculum translate to an effective bar exam prep course?
+BarMax is different from traditional bar review heavyweights.
+With a killer digital experience, streamlined curriculum, and official practice questions licensed from the NCBE, BarMax has its sights set on modernizing bar prep.
+But does a cool digital platform and streamlined self-study curriculum translate to an effective bar exam prep course?
 We evaluate all of the pros and cons of the BarMax bar review course in this detailed guide.

 BarMax offers three distinct bar review course options, which generally vary based on your state of examination.
 These offerings include: